Fullscreen

 Page Selector FieldYNMust be used to make a PTW where each item is associated with a page.1 per tracker

-Display templateRNFor wiki only - when using the pageselector you need to provide an example of a PluginTrackerlist to be copied to the the output page1 master copy per tracker)
+Display templateRNFor wiki only - when using the pageselector you need to provide an example of a PluginTrackerlist to be copied to the output page1 master copy per tracker)

 Tracker Wiki Output TPLRNA wiki page or tpl file used by the PluginTrackerList.
 Controls how the output for all items is displayed in various wiki pages.1 per tracker, controls all items.

-Tracker Item Output TPLYYA wiki page or tpl file used by the by the tracker itself.
+Tracker Item Output TPLYYA wiki page or tpl file used by the tracker itself.
 Controls how the output for all items is displayed in the trackers item view.1 per tracker, controls all items.

 wiki pages used as a template needs to be assigned the perm tiki_p_use_as_template to the group of users that you plan that they will work with the pretty tracker, in order to work properly.